 Intention: Provide materials which can help a technical or non-technical person judge changes in picture and sound quality without the use of meters.

 That phrase means what it says – if the test equipment isn’t scheduled for the auditorium for another 6 months, is there a way to tell if the the contrast and color display is degrading.
-These TIFF slides are experiements to answer this question, and supply tools if it is possible.
+These TIFF slides are experiments to answer this question, and supply tools if it is possible.
+Suggestions are welcome.

 All these TIFF plates are 4096 x 2160, 2020 color space with 16 bits of depthiness, unless otherwise mentioned.
 Sound files from the DCPs will get their own page, but don’t go looking for it now…